-Section 10.5.
+Section 10.4.
 Longevity Pay.
-This section applies only to those employees hired after April 1, 1998.
-Eligibility for longevity pay under this Section shall be determined based upon the number of years of continuous, full-time employment with the Village by an employee as of his most recent anniversary date of hire observed immediately prior to the contract year starting on May 1, 1998, and subsequent contract years starting on May 1, 1999 and on May 1, 2000.
+Eligibility for longevity pay under this Section shall be determined based upon the number of years of continuous, full-time employment with the Village by an employee as of his most recent anniversary date of hire observed immediately prior to the contract year.